 In its former life, The Tyne Bar was known as The Ship Tavern; a notorious establishment better known for the horizontal refreshment on offer in the rooms upstairs than for the liquid refreshment at the bar.

 Since its refurbishment in 1994, however, The Tyne has provided Newcastle with a very civilized blend of wonderful beer, great music and innovative food.
 Whether you want to sample the very best of locally-brewed real ales, or simply enjoy a coffee in our unique beer garden, the Tyne has something for you.

-Operated by the same people who brought you the legendary Barley Mow and the Egypt Cottage in its pre-wine bar heyday, the pub boasts a signature FREE jukebox, a waterside location, and a distinctive beer garden framed by the redbrick arch of Glasshouse Bridge.
+Famous for its laidback atmosphere and an unwavering commitment to FREE live music, The Tyne Bar is the product of 40 years’ experience in the Newcastle pub scene.
+Operated by the same people who brought you the legendary Barley Mow and the Egypt Cottage, the pub boasts a waterside location, a big old glitterball, and a distinctive beer garden framed by the redbrick arch of Glasshouse Bridge.